VaneUI

 Filled and Outline Variants

-All components support filled and outline variants, including layout components:
+All components support filled and outline variants. outline is the default for most components:

 react-icon